Will the Bulls cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Bulls Betting Records & Stats

-- Chicago's games this year have had a 219.2-point total on average, 4.7 more points than this matchup's over/under.
+- Chicago's games this year have had a 217.7-point total on average, 8.2 more points than this matchup's over/under.

-- So far this year, Chicago has compiled a 4-9-0 record against the spread.

-- The Bulls have been victorious in one of the four contests they have been chosen as underdogs in this season.
+- The Bulls have been chosen as underdogs in five games this year and have walked away with the win two times (40%) in those games.

-- This season, Chicago has won one of its four games when it is the underdog by at least +120 on the moneyline.
+- This season, Chicago has won two of its five games when it is the underdog by at least +100 on the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!